 Things have changed however when Yoga became popular in America in the 1960's.
 Once it was accepted and practiced by their celebrities, things blew up and became popular by everyone else trying to live like the Jonse's.
 The great thing about yoga is that no matter what reason or intention you have for beginning, the physical, mental and spiritual growth will take over and bring a wealth of wellbeing and clarity to your life that will surpass any ill or misled intent.

-Yes yoga has evolved from India, but Yoga is more so something everybody has the ability to harness and the Indian people were the first recorded people to do so.
+Yes yoga has evolved from India, but Yoga is more so something everybody has the ability to harness as a life development practice and the Indian people were just the first recorded people to do so.

 The styles of yoga that we teach at Expansion yoga is a lot of the traditional Indian styles of Yoga with our modern adaptions.
 These styles were generated thousands of years yoga, and as it's generally a verbally shared practice (not recorded), it could of began even longer ago then we understand it to be now.